Brief history of the Vespa and Douglas in England

-Piaggio & The Vespa
+Piaggio and The Vespa

-In 1978 the Vespa PX is born.
+In 1978 the Vespa PX is conceived.

-In 1984 Piaggio marks its 100th Anniversary and by 1988 sales had exceeded 10 million.
+In 1984 Piaggio marks its 100th Commemoration and by 1988 deals had surpassed 10 million.

 Douglas of Bristol

 Douglas was an English cruiser maker from 1907 – 1957 situated in Kingswood, Bristol, claimed by the Douglas family, and particularly known for its on a level plane went against twin chamber motor bicycles and as producers of speedway machines.

 Siblings William and Edward Douglas established the Douglas Designing Organization in Bristol.
 At first accomplishing metal forger work, they advanced to foundry work, and afterward gained the level twin plan of W. J. Bargain, the organizer behind Light Engines Ltd. Bargain had created his most memorable single-chamber bike somewhere in the range of 1902 and 1904, and afterward a 200 cc flat twin called the Fair however the Light Engines Ltd. flopped in 1907 and was taken over by the Douglas family.